Exploring Critical Collapse in the Semilinear Wave Equation using Space-Time Finite Elements: Numerical Approaches

-An advantage of using space-time FEM is the ability to simulate the system in a non-uniform mesh.
-Mesh refinement is used in order to improve computational efficiency.
+Figure~\ref{fig:figdo} shows the general scheme of this problem.
+The appropriate values of $\alpha$ and $\beta$ are found empirically.
+Also, mesh refinement is used in order to improve computational efficiency.
 Figure~\ref{fig:figdo} shows the strategy of mesh refinement employed here.
 Mesh refinement adds resolution to the mesh when and when it is needed.
 As solution behavior near $r = 0$ shows the largest gradients and error, that region is discretized using a finer mesh than in other regions.
+The generalized minimal residual method (GMRES)~\cite{SaadSIAM1986} is used to solve unsymmetrical system of the discreitzed matrix $A$.
+And, GMRES is used with a preconditioning method~\cite{saaditer, Toselli:2004:DDM, Smith:1996:DPM} in order to speed up convergence.